5 Ways To Handle Asthma Attacks In Children

 An asthma action plan can help you know how well your child is responding to treatment based on the symptoms.
 Along with your child’s doctor, create a plan that clearly outlines steps needed to manage your child’s asthma.
 Once you successfully make a plan, share it with your child’s caretaker, your family members, the teachers at your child’s school, etc. This plan can help you and your child track how often he has asthma flare-ups, how well the medications are working, any side effects of medication, how much the symptoms affect your child’s daily activities, and when to seek medical care.

-3) Get a flu shot each fall to prevent chances of getting asthma
+3. Get a flu shot to prevent chances of getting asthma

 A flu shot is one effective way to handle asthma attacks in children.
 Make sure your child gets his flu shot each fall.
 However, a flu shot does not mean your child will not get asthma.
 According to the Centers for Disease Control and Prevention, children who are allergic to eggs should avoid the nasal-spray version of the flu vaccine.
 They should get their flu shot in the doctor’s office and not at a drugstore or a pharmacy.
 Also, after every six months, visit the doctor so the doctor can monitor symptoms and suggest medication, whether less or more.

 There should be no restrictions on children's ability to play, take gym class, or compete in sports just because they have asthma.
-A well-controlled asthma doesn't interfere in day-to-day activities.
+Well-Controlled asthma doesn't interfere with day-to-day activities.
 Go through the below article to know more.

 While trying to handle asthma attacks in children, parents often overlook one important aspect – that a thorough knowledge of asthma helps a lot.
 Learning exactly what steps to take on a daily, weekly, and monthly basis will prove useful.
 Parents need to understand the different types of medications for asthma and the way they work, recognise and record signs and symptoms of worsening asthma, and know what action to perform in case the child’s asthma gets worse.